codiga/visualstudio-extension/DEVELOPMENT.md

 * `Caching` - everything related to Snippet caching
 * `InlineCompletion` - support for inline snippet completion
 * `Logging` - Helper classes for Rollbar logging
+* `Rosie` - Static code analysis and its lightbulb actions
 * `Settings` - Handling current VS setting including the Codiga settings dialog
 * `SnippetFormats` - The different snippet models and the parsing
 * `SnippetSearch` - The menu entry and the tool window for the snippet search